Aleksandr Tvardovsky: Biography

 In 1939, he participated in the Soviet invasion of Poland, and also in the Winter War, where he was part of a "writers' brigade" composing patriotic verse.
 He joined the Communist Party of the Soviet Union in 1940 and was a war correspondent during World War II.
 Early in the war, he began independently working on his poem '.
-During the post-war years, he served as chief editor of Novy Mir, an influential literary magazine.
+During the post-war years, he served as chief editor of Novy Mir, an influential literary thick journal.
 He became the chief editor of Novy Mir in 1949.
 He was dismissed from his post in 1954 for publishing officially unacceptable articles by V. Pomerantsev, Fyodor Abramov and M. Shcheglov.
 He was made chief editor again in July 1958.

 Tvardovsky fought hard to maintain the traditional independence Novy Mir had, even against official disapproval.
 During his editorship, the magazine published Ilya Ehrenburg's Thaw in 1954, The Vologda Wedding by Alexander Yashin in 1962, and One Day in the Life of Ivan Denisovich by Aleksandr Solzhenitsyn in 1962.
 During those years, the Oktyabr magazine, with the editor in chief Vsevolod Kochetov, was the pro-Soviet, anti-Western and anti-liberal counterpart of Tvardovsky's Novy Mir.

 In January 1963, Tvardovsky was attacked in Izvestia for publishing Yashin's story, which was considered too pessimistic.
 The chief editor of Izvestia, Alexei Adzhubey, was a son-in-law of the Soviet leader, Nikita Khrushchev, but the editorial appears to have been organised behind their backs while Khrushchev and Adzhubey were visiting Poland and East Germany.
 Attacks on Tvardovsky persisted for three months, but he did not issue any apology or retraction.
 On 18 August 1963, Izvestia published Tvardovsky's poem Tyorkin in the Other World, a satire in which the hero continued to meet bureaucratic obstruction even if the afterlife, with an introduction praising the work, signed by Adzhubey.
 Tvardovsky wrote this poem in 1954, but it was banned for nine years, and was one of the reasons that he was temporarily dismissed from the editorship of Novy mir.
 A few days before it was finally published, Tvardovsky was accorded the honour of being invited to recite the poem to Khrushchev and a group of foreign writers in Gagra.

 These political ups and downs in Tvardovsky's reputation were part of the power struggle between Khrushchev and hard line communists seeking to protect the legacy of the dictator, Joseph Stalin, whose crimes Khrushchev denounced.
 In his memoirs, Khrushchev wrote that "Tvardovsky's books - especially his epic poem about Vasili Tyorkin - were a source of strength to us all in World War II ...
 Tvardovsky gave us some great art, but he ended without recognition and without honour."